-So, What’s With the “Heartfelt” Hips?
+So, What’s Up With My “Heartfelt” Hips?

 Our bodies are incredibly intuitive and they ultimately want to protect us from harm.
-When we’re afraid or threatened, our bodies response is to draw the knees to the chest as a form of protection.
+When we’re afraid or threatened, our body’s response is to draw the knees to the chest as a form of protection.

 This position is so instinctive because it protects our brain and internal organs.
 It’s similar to the way we tighten our jaw or neck when we’re stressed out.
 If you’ve done this before, you know it’s not comfortable.

 And while it’s truly amazing that our body is so intuitive, there is a downfall.
 This position shortens the hip flexor muscles keeping them tight and difficult to release leaving YOU feeling tightness or even pain.